Essential habits to fill your sales pipeline

 It is said that high-growth organisations are now averaging an average of 16 touch points per prospect in less than a month.
 We’d suggest, that if you are making such regular engagements, you will also need to be using an omnichannel approach.

-Head over to here for more helpful hints on using a multichannel approach for your prospecting. <hyperlink to what exactly is multichannel prospecting blog>
+Head over to here for more helpful hints on using a multichannel approach for your prospecting.

 … But don’t get stuck in the mud, Bud